Pickled Vegetable Salad (Cabbage, Carrots, and Peppers)

 Instructions

-• Prepare the Vegetables: Start by shredding the cabbage, cutting the peppers into half-inch strips, and peeling and grating the carrots.
+• Start by shredding the cabbage, cutting the peppers into half-inch strips, and peeling and grating the carrots.
 Place all these vegetables into a large bowl.
 Using a bowl with a cap is preferable as it will help keep the salad and marinade hot for longer.
 Set this bowl aside while you prepare the salad marinade.

 Tried this recipe?Share your photo on Instagram @valyastasteofhome or tag #valyastasteofhome!